rogeryeosgit/QTProject/README.md

 18/07/2018
 - v-if, v-else-if and v-else. v-if shows when its boolean true in the data object
-- v-show toggles
+- v-show toggles.
+Reactive if combined with a few other directives.
 - v-for directive loops through array to make a list with <li> tag
 - v-on for events, listen for clicks -> "click", can use "@" and "mouseover"
 - style bindings using v-bind can change styles on the fly
 - computed property is cached.
-Use dependancies to compute 'return' value
+Uses dependancies to compute 'return' value.
+Wheras methods can be called frequently, compute just stays calculated on the fly
--
+- Creating Vue components includes Props, Templates and Data methods (returning data objects) --> this causes it to create new data rather then tapping one a single data object